Dry Eye Therapy

 1. Artificial tears, which most patients try first.

-2. Restasis, a prescription drop that helps the eye produce more of its own tears.
+2. Restasis, a prescription drop that helps the eye produce more of its own tears by decreasing iflammation.
 Now available as a generic, cyclosporine 0.05% drop.

-3. Xiidra, a prescription drop that interrupts the inflammation caused by dry eye disease.
+3. Xiidra, a prescription drop that also interrupts the inflammation caused by dry eye disease.

 4. Cequa, a stronger and more effective cyclosporine drop, that is often used instead of Restasis.